magento/devdocs/guides/v2.2/cloud/basic-information/starter-develop-deploy-workflow.md

 **Important notes** on Configuration Management:

 * Any configuration setting included in the file generated from the `app:config:dump` command is locked from editing, or read-only, in the deployed environment.
-This is one reason we recommend using `scd-dump`.
+This is one reason we recommend using the `vendor/bin/m2-ece-scd-dump` command.

   For example, we will have you install a module for Fastly in your development environment.
 You can only configure this module in the Staging and Production environment.
 Using the `scd-dump` command keeps those default fields editable when you deploy your development changes to the Staging and Production environment.